orion-project/rezonator2/docs/schema-format-variants.md

 ## XML

 So new XML-based format was chosen.
-It's less compact because of repeated tag names and it requires additional dep QtXml, but it is a part of framework anyway.
+It's less compact because of repeated tag names and it requires additional dep QtXml, but it is a part of the framework anyway.

 ```
 <rezonatorSchema version="2">